ghd7262/ghd7262.github.io/_posts/2018-05-01-codility-missing-integer.md

 tags:
 ---

-I used an array like a hashmap, and loop through the array and find the first zero.
+I used an array to map numbers to their corresponding indexes (like a hashmap), iterated over the array and found the first zero.

 ```java
 public int solution(int[] A) {